akarnokd/ThePlanetCrafterMods/README.md

 A mod that hosts the unofficial patches for the game.
 Eventually, these patches may end up becoming vanilla fixes.

 Current fixes:
-- Scroll the File List screen from whereever the mouse is currently at.
-- Remove the dev-branch nagging screen.
+- Fix for the mouse scroll not working in the world selection menu.
+- Fix for the silent crashes caused by missing label codes used in translating UI.
+- Fix for the crashes when loading a save created on a machine with different locale.
+- Fix for loading color information when a save was created on a machine with different locale.
-- Prevent a silent crash when trying to place items on water but on an invalid position.
+- Fix for a silent crash related to the options screen dropdowns.
-- Prevent a silent crash with butterfly flock management upon loading a save
-- Prevent a silent crash with grabable vegetables upon quitting to the main menu.
+- Fix for a silent crash with highlighted objects when quitting a world.

 ### Configuration